This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 It’s not just the black sand that makes it remarkable—it’s the black sand against the turquoise waters and green vegetation that makes for a picture-perfect, colorful setting.
 Make your way down to enjoy a dip in the water, take a short hike to the top of the point for a bird’s eye view of the rolling waters, check out the caves, head to the big black rocks for a place to catch some rays, and take a moment to breathe it all in.
 This hidden cove is a memorable and beautiful experience.

 For planning purposes, make sure to start your Road to Hana journey early and get here in the morning.
-It’s a very popular stop and late morning into the afternoon gets very crowded.
-You’ll likely spend an hour or so here if your day consists of many stops throughout the day.
-But you could easily spend a handful of hours here.
+This stop is very popular and is full of crowds from late morning into the afternoon.
+You’ll likely spend an hour or so here if your day consists of many stops, although you could easily spend a handful of hours here.
 There’s no need for full shoes, sandals are great and don’t forget your towel—and a camera!

 Amber Hiltunen – Little Blue Backpack